ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/docs/implementation_plan.md

 7. TopologicAnalyzer class with functionality to convert IFC geometry to TopologicPy entities

 The next steps focus on:
-1. Completing the topological analysis features in Phase 2
-2. Completing the remaining tasks in Phase 3 for pipeline optimization
+1. Completing the remaining tasks in Phase 3 for pipeline optimization
-3. Moving forward with the query library and documentation in Phase 4
+2. Moving forward with the query library and documentation in Phase 4